EdgarFx/starter-hugo-academic/content/publication/disclosure/index.md

 ---
-title: 'Quantum Computing Based Power System Fault Diagnosis with QAOA and Efficient Gate Decomposition'
+title: 'Carbon Disclosure Effect, Corporate Fundamentals, and Net-zero Emission Target: Evidence from China'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Xiyuan Zhou
+  - Xinlei Wang
-  - Admin
+  - Xiang Fei
-  - Huan Zhao
+  - Bohui Zhang
   - Junhua Zhao

 # Author notes (optional)